 Channel width - select the width of the operating radio channel.
-The LigoWave NFT supports 20, 40 Lower and 40 Upper channel widths.
+The LigoWave NFT supports 20, 40 Lower and 40 Upper and 80 (for 802.11ac products only) channel widths.

-Channel table - select the channel(s) at which the NFT AP will operate.
+Channel table - select the channel(s) at which the NFT device will operate.
 If more than one channel is selected, then autochannel feature will be enabled.
-Automatic channel selection allows AP to select a channel which is not used by any other wireless device or, if there are no free channels available - to select a channel which is least occupied.
+Automatic channel selection allows device to select a channel which is not used by any other wireless device or, if there are no free channels available - to select a channel which is least occupied.
 The table displays detailed information about each channel: TX limit, EIRP limit and DFS or ATPC.